Brief History of Tai Chi Chuan

 Yang Cheng-Fu had a student by the name of Cheng Man-Ch'ing (1901-1975) who became one of the greatest master of his time.
 He shortened the form to 37 postures and made it one of the most popular forms practiced today.

 Note - the above information was provided by www.patiencetaichi.com

 Cheng Man-Ch'ing taught many students including Benjiman Lo.
-Patrick Chan was a student of Ben Lo in San Francisco for over 25 years.
-Patrick Chan passed his Tai Chi to his brother-in-law the World Renowned Wing Chun Master Augustine Fong.
+Pat Chan was a student of Ben Lo in San Francisco for over 25 years as of 2001 and as far as I know continued to study under Ben Lo.
+Pat Chan passed his Tai Chi to his brother-in-law the World Renowned Wing Chun Master Augustine Fong.
 We now pass on the art of Tai Chi Chuan as it was taught to me by Sifu Fong.
 I was also lucky enough to study push hands in great detail with Sifu Fong and was responsible for overlooking the other students during push hands practice.
 I spent many hours pushing hands with Sifu Fong and students of Sifu Fong.
 I was once given a very humbling compliment by one of Sifu Fong's long time Wing Chun students, "Sifu Fong touches hands more with you than most of his Wing Chun students".
 Because of Sifu Fong's unlimited knowledge of sticky hands and Chinese Martial Arts in general, his push hands skill is better than anything I have ever witnessed.
 I now attribute my skill as a direct result of this priceless experience with Sifu Augustine Fong.